 Pursuant to the ROC Statute for Upgrading Industries, which expired at the end of 2009, companies were entitled to tax credits for expenses relating to qualifying research and development, personnel training and purchases of qualifying machinery.
 The tax credits could be applied within a five-year period.
 The amount of tax credit that could be applied in any year is limited to 50% of the income tax payable for that year (with the exception of the final year when the remainder of the tax credit may be applied without limitation to the total amount of the income tax).
+Besides, Himax Taiwan after a three year holding period was entitled the tax credits of twenty percent of the price paid for the acquisition of shares originally issued by ROC domestic companies that are newly emerging, important and strategic industries.
+The credit also could be applied of the income tax payable over a period of five years.
 Under the ROC Statute for Upgrading Industries, Himax Taiwan was granted tax credits by the ROC Ministry of Finance at rates set at a certain percentage of the amount utilized in qualifying research and development and personnel training expenses.
-The balance of unused investment tax credits totaled \$46.8 million, \$55.3 million and \$55.0 million as of December 31, 2008, 2009 and 2010, respectively.
+The balance of unused investment tax credits totaled \$55.3 million, \$55.0 million and \$39.4 million as of December 31, 2009, 2010 and 2011, respectively.
 On May 12, 2010, the Statute for Industrial Innovation was promulgated in the ROC, which became effective on the same date except for the provision relating to tax incentives which went into effect retroactively on January 1, 2010.
 Compared to the ROC Statute for Upgrading Industries, the Statute for Industrial Innovation provides for a smaller amount of tax credits.
 The Statute for Industrial Innovation entitles companies to tax credits for qualifying research and development expenses related to innovation activities but limits the amount of tax credit to only up to 15% of the total research and development expenditure for the current year, subject to a cap of 30% of the income tax payable for the current year.
 Therefore, the amount of tax credits that could be applied under the ROC Statute for Upgrading Industries and the Statute for Industrial Innovation is limited at 50% of the income tax payable.
 Moreover, any unused tax credits provided under the Statute for Industrial Innovation may not be carried forward.
-As a result, the tax credits that we received decreased significantly to \$3.7 million in 2010 compared to \$13.8 million in 2009.
+As a result, the tax credits that we received decreased significantly to \$3.7 million in 2010 and \$1.7 million in 2011 compared to \$13.8 million in 2009.